zukunft/zukunft.com/docs/code_functions_all.md

         \-- figure_list - @return string with a list of the figure names with html links
     \-- display_linked
         \-- figure - html code to show the value with the possibility to click for the result explanation
-        \-- figure_list - @param string $back the back trace url for the undo functionality
+        \-- figure_list - @param array $url_arr the url parameters of the calling page,
+                 which become the back part of the links
     \-- names_linked
-        \-- figure_list - @param string $back the back trace url for the undo functionality
+        \-- figure_list - @param array $url_arr the url parameters of the calling page,
+                 which become the back part of the links
         \-- list_named - @param user_message $msg to collect the error messages
     \-- br2
         \-- html_base - @return string html code to end a row div